mariangle/ecommerce-app-ms-sql-net-react/README.md

 # Sneaker Ecommerce

-> Note: I've improved the front-end code on the improve/legacy-code branch.
-If you're having issues starting the project with the backend, use this branch—it's set up with dummy data for now, but you can switch it out with your own backend.
+> I've improved and updated the front-end code on the improve/legacy-code branch.
+If you're having issues starting the project with the backend, use this branch.
 I'll be improving the backend code and connecting it soon.
+>
+> See it live here: https://ecommerce-app-ms-sql-net-react.vercel.app/

 <!-- TABLE OF CONTENTS -->